-Hectic days and busy nights beg for convenience.
-Which is why many of us rely on the grab-and-go ease of processed foods.
-But these meals are often high in fat, salt, and sugar.
-Just as bad, processed meals are usually low in heart-healthy nutrients like calcium, omega-3 fatty acids, and fiber.
+Hectic days and busy nights beg for convenience, which is why many of us rely on the grab-and-go ease of processed foods.
+But these meals are often high in fat, salt, and sugar -- and low in heart-healthy nutrients like calcium, omega-3 fatty acids, and fiber.

-Fortunately, eating right can be convenient too -- and has rewards beyond great taste.
+Yet eating right can be convenient, too, if you shop smart and keep good-for-you foods handy.
 A diet rich in fruits, vegetables, whole grains, and good fats can help lower cholesterol and high blood pressure, boost immunity, and protect against heart disease, heart attack, stroke, and some cancers.
-Food can be powerful medicine, indeed.

-To help you make heart-healthy choices, here's list of foods to add to your shopping cart, and a list of items to avoid no matter how convenient they are.
+To help you make heart-healthy choices, here are lists of what to add to your shopping cart -- and what to avoid.

-- Produce: Look for colorful fruits and vegetables: berries, oranges, apples, yams, broccoli, spinach, bell peppers, and more.
+- Produce: Look for colorful fruits and vegetables, like berries, oranges, apples, yams, broccoli, spinach, and bell peppers.
 Cholesterol-free, low-fat, fruits and vegetables are the foundation of any heart-healthy diet.

-- Whole grains: With fiber, complex carbohydrates, and protein, nutrient-rich whole grains like wheat, oat, and barley are beneficial (unless you have gluten intolerance or celiac disease).
-Look for breads, pastas, and cereals made with whole grains, not just "whole wheat."
+- Whole grains: Nutrient-rich whole grains like wheat, oats, and barley offer fiber, complex carbohydrates, and protein.
+Look for breads, pastas, and cereals made with a variety of whole grains, not just whole wheat.
+You may want to skip certain grains, though, if you have gluten intolerance or celiac disease.
 Be sure to read the label to make sure the products are also low in fat and sugar.

-- Meat and beans: Look for lean protein such as chicken or turkey breasts, pork tenderloin, or beef round, sirloin or tenderloin.
-Read labels to ensure the meat is 96% to 98% fat free.
-Buy protein-rich beans such as black, soy, kidney or garbanzo beans.
-For snacks, buy plain and raw nuts or seeds.
+- Meat and beans: Pick up lean cuts of chicken or turkey breasts, pork tenderloin, or beef round, sirloin, or tenderloin.
+Read labels to ensure the meat is 96% to 98% fat-free.
+Buy protein-rich beans such as black, soy, kidney, or garbanzo beans.
+For snacks, stock up on plain and raw nuts or seeds.

-- Omega-3-rich foods: Most people aren’t getting enough omega-3 fatty acids in their diet.
+- Omega-3-rich foods: Most people aren’t getting enough omega-3 fatty acids in their diets.
 You find these heart-healthy fats in cold-water fish such as salmon, tuna, halibut, herring, and mackerel.
 You can also find omega-3 fatty acids in walnuts and flaxseed.
-Also look for functional foods enriched with omega-3 fatty acids, such as eggs, dairy, soy products, and some breads, cereal, pasta, and waffles.
+Also look for “functional” foods, meaning they’re enriched with nutrients such as omega-3 fatty acids -- these may include eggs, dairy, soy products, breads, cereal, pasta, and waffles.